echasnovski/mini.nvim/README.md

   -- Whether to set Vim's settings for tabline (make it always shown and -- allow hidden buffers) set_vim_settings = true,

+  -- Where to show tabpage section in case of multiple vim tabpages.
+  -- One of 'left', 'right', 'none'. tabpage_section = 'left',
 }
 ```